 However, most non-residents hire a fiscal representative to take care of filing in, paying and submitting the tax forms.
 Not only they avoid the hassle of having to go through this process themselves, they also benefit from the extra services included in the fee during a whole year.

+You may be approached by third parties (e.g. someone at your community) claiming they will offer the service for less.
 Our recommendation is that you ask this person or company exactly what their service includes.
-In my experience, you will likely be approached by someone who a) will charge you for helping you fill in the 210 forms, b) filling them for you and let you pay them, c) or perhaps will also pay them and submit them with the tax office.
+In our experience, you will likely be approached by someone who a) will charge you for helping you fill in the 210 forms, b) filling them for you and let you pay them, c) or perhaps will also pay them and submit them with the tax office.
 Will they also deal free of charge with the Tax Office in the event you are requested to provide further information on your property/ies, have submitted the tax late and receive a letter asking you to pay a fine, etc?
 It is very important also that you make sure this person or company is properly established and will not disappear one day leaving you in the dark as to what is going on with your taxes, whether they have paid and submitted your tax forms, or they've just run away with your money (unfortunately, it happens).